 Ricotta is an Italian cheese.
-Although it's mostly thought of as a creamy, fresh cheese that's used in recipes like lasagna, there are actually several different types of ricotta.
+Although it's mostly thought of as a creamy, fresh cheese there are actually several different types of ricotta.

-The flavor is similar to the flavor of cream - mild and milky with just a slightly sweet taste.
+The flavor of fresh ricotta is similar to the flavor of cream - mild and milky with just a slightly sweet taste.
 Ricotta is used in familiar recipes and dishes like lasagna, baked ziti, and stuffed shells.
 It's also used in desserts like cheesecake and cannoli.

-Fresh Ricotta: This type of ricotta can be frozen for 1 to 3 months, but the texture will change.
-Ideally, use fresh ricotta up so that you don't have to freeze it.
+Fresh ricotta can be frozen for 1 to 3 months, but the texture will change.
+This is why it's ideal to use fresh ricotta up so that you don't have to freeze it.
 After being frozen and defrosted, ricotta is less fluffy and smooth and can become watery and grainy.

 Fresh ricotta can simply be frozen in the original packaging, which is usually a plastic tub.
 You can also freeze fresh ricotta in a freezer-safe glass glass jar or airtight container.